stacksimplify/azure-aks-kubernetes-masterclass/25-Azure-DevOps-Terraform-Azure-AKS/25-01-Provision-AKS-Cluster-using-Azure-DevOps-and-Terraform/README.md

-# Provision Azure AKS using Terraform using Azure DevOps
+# Provision Azure AKS using Terraform & Azure DevOps

 ## Step-01: Introduction
+- Create Azure DevOps Pipeline to create AKS cluster using Terraform
+- We are going to create two environments Dev and QA using single pipeline.

 ## Step-02: Install Azure Market Place Plugins in Azure DevOps
 - Install below listed two plugins in your respective Azure DevOps Organization